tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - ATAC-seq can use less cells than other methods and can assay multiple chromatin features at the same time (i.e. nucleosome, TF binding, chromatin accessibility)
 # Attention network for predicting T cell receptor-peptide binding can associate attention with interpretable protein structural properties
  - machine learning model based on modified version of Transformer, source-target attention neural network
+# Autoantibody profiles in patients with immune checkpoint inhibitor-induced neurological immune related adverse events
+ - higher prevalence of neuromuscular autoantibodies in irAE patients (63% had autoantibodies vs. 7% in no irAE group)
+ - brain-reactive autoantibodies in 45% of irAE patients (20% of controls at baseline, but 7 controls developed *de novo* brain-reactive autoantibodies after ICI so no difference between irAE groups)
 # Autoimmune panels as predictors of toxicity in patients treated with immune checkpoint inhibitors (ALERT)
  - auto antigen microarray to profile autoantibodies related to irAEs in patients receiving ICI
  - greater number of IgG and IgM reactivites in pre-ICI in patients vs. healthy controls
  - patients with severe irAEs had pre-ICI IgG reactivity to more autoantigens than patients who didn't develop severe irAEs
  - post-treatment increase in IgM reactivities in people developing irAEs, decrease in IgG levels after steroids
+# Autoimmunity affecting the biliary tract fuels the immunosurveillance of cholangiocarcinoma
+ - TCR clonotypes shared between liver and cholangiocarcinoma tumor of primary sclerosing cholangitis host
+ - mechanistic overlap between autoimmunity and cancer immunosurveillance (autoimmunity fuels immunosurveillance)
 # Autoreactive napsin A-specific T cells are enriched in lung tumors and inflammatory lung lesions during immune checkpoint blockade
 ## Summary
  - DITAS: discovery of tumor-associated self-antigens to find peptides that induce both antitumor and irAE responses, analyze shared antigens between NSCLC and lung tissue, determine which HLA peptides bind to, predicting CD8<sup>+</sup> T cell epitopes of peptides